-On a show of hands, each unitholder present at a meeting in person or by proxy is entitled to one vote.
+Each unitholder present at a meeting in person or by proxy is entitled to one vote.
 On a poll, each unitholder has one vote for each dollar of the value of the total units they have in the Fund.

 Units in the Fund are issued and redeemed at unit prices determined monthly in accordance with the Fund constitution and the Responsible Entity's Unit Pricing Policy.